walmartlabs/lacinia/docs/tutorial/testing-1.rst

 But who wants to do that all the time?

-Clojure startup time is somewhat slow, as before your tests can run, large numbers of Java classes must be loaded, and signifcant amounts of Clojure code, both from our applicationo and in any libraries, must be read, parsed, and compiled.
+Clojure startup time is somewhat slow, as before your tests can run, large numbers of Java classes must be loaded, and signifcant amounts of Clojure code, both from our application and from any libraries, must be read, parsed, and compiled.

+Fortunately, Clojure was created with a REPL-oriented development in mind.
+This is a fast-feedback cycle, where you can run tests, diagnose failures, make code corrections, and re-run the tests in a matter of seconds.
+Generally, the slowest part of the loop is the part that executes inside your grey matter.
+Because the your Clojure code base is already loaded and running, even a change that affects many namespaces can be reloaded in milliseconds.

 If you are using an IDE, you will be able to run tests directly in a running REPL.
 In Cursive, :kbd:`Ctrl-Shift-T` runs all tests in the current namespace, and :kbd:`Ctrl-Alt-Cmd-T` runs just the test under the cursor.
+Cursive is even smart enough to properly reload all modified namespaces.

 Similar commands exist for whichever editor you are using.
 Being able to load code and run tests is a fraction of a second is incredibly liberating if you are